Ballarat Hackerspace

 Our Projects

-Below is a selection of major projects developed by our members, ranging from self-initiated creative and technical builds to grant-funded public art installations delivered for local community events.
+Below is a selection of major projects developed by our members as a group, ranging from self-initiated creative and technical builds to grant-funded public art installations delivered for local community events.

 If any of these projects align with your interests, we welcome you to get in touch—whether you are a prospective member looking to collaborate on future builds, or an organisation seeking a capable partner to design and deliver a custom project for your event or initiative.